 The goals of the program are to

-- develop the liberally educated professional nurse, who is prepared to practice in a variety of settings,
+1. develop the liberally educated professional nurse who is prepared to practice in entry level positions in various settings;

 *The curriculum is subject to change to meet standards congruent with accreditation standards and the Illinois Nurse Practice Act (2008) and its Rules for Administration.